Swiss Bread: Solothurner Brot

-Solothurn is a Kanton in Switzerland which is quite understated but in principle, is loaded with class, culture and history.
-It was home to the French King’s ambassador from the 16th Century through the 18th Century, and what came from that was the French culture, and influence.
+The Solothurner bread is also quite special.
+But first a little bit about Solothurn which is a canton in Switzerland which is quite understated but in principle, is loaded with class, culture and history.
+It was home to the French King’s ambassador from the 16th Century through the 18th Century.
+What came from that was the French culture, and influence.
 Solothurn is full of Baroque architecture found in city walls, streets and cathedrals.
-It’s a city that is very friendly and open during the summer months, thus encouraging a lot of out-door cafe’s that offer a wonderful European setting.
+It’s a city that is very friendly and open during the summer months.
+Thus encouraging a lot of out-door cafe’s that offer a wonderful European setting.
 Solothurn’s old town has 11 churches, 11 chapels, 11 fountains and 11 bell towers.
 Special indeed!